 You will discover the Hästens Adjustable, Superia, Maranga, Eala, Herlewing and 2000T on the Hästens floor in our store.

+Buying a mattress, bed, pillow or bedlinen is more than just a decision, it is an experience.
+And we can help you every step of the way.
+After all, we know better than anyone what you need for an optimal night's sleep.
 We are happy to advise you!
 Visit our store in Kortrijk where our Nachtwacht team is ready to answer all your questions!

 Hästens boasts a rich history.
 In 1852, Pehr Adolf Janson started working as a saddler in Köppin, Sweden, an hour's drive from Stockholm.
 He used horsehair in his saddles and called his brand ‘Hästens’, which is derived from the Swedish word for horse.
 Soon he started studying the unique properties of horsehair and he produced a limited number of mattresses.